 - 1 teaspoon baking powder

-- Transfer bowl to freezer to chill while you prepare cookie dough.
+- Drop by 1 Tablespoon-sized scoops onto a wax paper lined plate or baking sheet and transfer to the freezer to chill while you prepare your cookie dough.

 - In a separate bowl, whisk together flour, cornstarch, baking soda, baking powder, and salt.